Readings in Australian History

 Photo by Barbara Oehring Photography

-I have known and worked closely with Jim Poulter for more than a decade, but he knew my father before that and Jim’s mother knew my Aunty Vicki.
+I have known and worked closely with Jim Poulter for more than twenty years, but he knew my father before that, and Jim’s mother knew my Aunty Vicki.
 This indicates how the involvement of Jim’s family with the Aboriginal community has in fact been unbroken since 1840.

 Jim had the good fortune to be brought up not only hearing the stories passed down his own family, but also those passed down the Aboriginal families they knew.